How to Log In to TES

 Multifactor Authentication (MFA)

-Multifactor authentication – also known as “MFA” – protects a user’s account - and the data within - from unauthorized access if the user’s password becomes stolen or compromised.
+Multifactor authentication – also known as “MFA” or "two-factor authentication" – protects a user’s account - and the data within - from unauthorized access if the user’s password becomes stolen or compromised.
 It does so by introducing a second verification step to confirm the user’s identity.
-This additional means of authentication will be required every time a user logs into TES® unless the individual chooses for the device in use to be remembered.
-In this instance, the user will not receive a prompt for two-step authentication for the next ninety days.
-Two-step verification will be required upon the next login via an unremembered or unrecognized device.
+This additional means of authentication will be required every time a user logs into TES® unless the individual chooses to disable two-factor authentication for the next 45 days (see steps below).

 Verification Code